SWE-Fantastic-Four/twotyred-frontend/README.md

 ## SWE Frontend

 The SWE-Fantastic-Four webapp is built using React.
-Simply install Node.js and node package dependencies to begin.
+Simply install Node.js `(Version 16.17.0)` and node package dependencies to begin.

 ```bash
 npm i